Comprehensive Approach to the Data Center Environment

 A key aspect of data center maintenance is the flooring choice.
 Raised flooring offers numerous benefits to computer rooms, including cable management and effective airflow control.
 The multiple options for these floors and their maintenance requirements may seem daunting.
 However, learning more about these floors and how to choose the right type for your computer room will make the process easier and more productive.

-Whether your data center needs a replacement floor or repairs to an existing raised floor, we have the expert representatives and products to assist you with meeting your flooring needs.
+Whether your data center needs a replacement floor or repairs to an existing raised floor, we have expert representatives and products to assist you with meeting your flooring needs.

 What Is Raised Flooring?

 Raised flooring for data centers is a series of solid, grated or perforated floor tiles that rest on a grid of pedestals to elevate the surface of the center above the ground.
 The arrangement of the types of tiles in the system can improve airflow in the room for lower cooling costs and more efficient operation.
 Raising the floor also provides a space for running cables below the walking level to reduce tripping hazards and improve the appearance of the room.
 Many computer rooms and data centers choose raised flooring as a standard option for its numerous benefits, which include easier access to cables, better room cooling, design flexibility, grounding capabilities and lower maintenance costs.